 In the first place, the sounding of the LOUD horn appears to me to be entirely redundant given the existing safety system.
 Itinerant nocturnal ramblers are already waiting quite immobile at the closed gates well before the LOUD horn has rent the peaceful silence asunder with its brassy shriek.
 I could perhaps embrace the concept that the LOUD horn is an ‘extra’ precaution – a better-safe-than-sorry flourish, if you like – were it not for the fact that this ear-frakking aural event usually happens at a point about 8 meters from the crossing.
 This is so close that it seems to me to be entirely useless for any practical purpose.
-Here is a diagram to help you visualize the situation, Mr Director (this is a daytime image, but it may be useful to visualize the situation as a nice moonlit night, delicately pointed with the soft chirrup of crickets):
+Here is a diagram to help you visualize the situation, Minister (this is a daytime image, but it may be more instructive if you could imagine it as a nice moonlit night, delicately pointed with the soft chirrup of crickets):

 And here is a movie I took this morning of a train approaching the crossing with its closed gates (there were no pedestrians at this time, either at the gate or staggering bewildered across the rails).

 If we assume that the train is travelling at a modest 40km per hour(i) then by my calculation it covers that 8 meters between the time it blasts its LOUD horn and the pedestrian crossing in something less than a second.
-Are you familiar with the African cheetah, Mr Director?
+Are you familiar with the African cheetah, Minister?
 The African cheetah is the fastest land animal in existence.
 It can run at an astonishing 120km per hour at top speed.
 That’s 3 meters a second.
 Here’s a picture of a cheetah running:

 Minister, if an African cheetah happened to be on the railway tracks in front of my house as a train approached and sounded its LOUD horn a mere 8 meters away, it is doubtful that even it would have a chance of reacting to the event and escaping unscathed.